-- Pull: pulls the latest version of the image from Docker Hub.
+- Pull: Pull the latest version of the image from Docker Hub.

-- View in Hub: opens the Docker Hub page and displays detailed information about the image.
+- View in Hub: Open the Docker Hub page and display detailed information about the image.

 The Artifactory integration lets you interact with images in JFrog Artifactory, and JFrog container registry, directly in the Images view of Docker Desktop.
 The integration described here connects your local Docker Desktop client with Artifactory.
 You can browse, filter, save, and pull images in the Artifactory instance you configure.

 You may also want to consider activating automatic image analysis for your Artifactory repositories.
 Learn more about Artifactory integration with Docker Scout.

 To connect a new Artifactory registry to Docker Desktop:

 Sign in to an Artifactory registry using the

 $ cat ./password.txt | docker login -u <username> --password-stdin <hostname>

 password.txt: Text file containing your Artifactory password.